What is Vision Loss?

 Eye drops, drugs, or surgery can be used to alleviate vision loss caused by eye-related issues.

 If inflammation is the source of visual loss, medicines can be administered.
 If visual loss is caused by the abrupt occlusion of a blood artery, the goal of therapy is to restore blood flow as quickly as feasible.
-Depending on the underlying reason, prompt therapy can decrease or reverse visual loss.
+Timely intervention can mitigate or even reverse vision impairment, depending on the underlying cause.

 WET MACULAR DEGENERATION